Places to Visit & Things to Do in Paris

 Eating out in Paris is an event not to be rushed.
 Michelin starred highlights include Four Seasons George V, Guy Savoy at the Hôtel de la Monnaie and Alain Ducasse at the a l'Hotel de Paris.
 The rise of “bistronomie”since the 1990s, a trend haute-cuisine-trained chefs opening their own, more casual locations, has led to a rise in affordably priced bistro cooking in Paris, particularly in the 11th arrondissement, or in the South Pigalle district.

-Dont't miss the opportunity to try a classic French brasserie, either.
-These restaurants known for their steaks, shellfish and long hours, such as Eric Frechon's Lazare Paris is also currently seeing the comeback of the brasserie, associated with steaks, shellfish and long hours, with recent launches by top chefs including Eric Frechon’s Lazare and Alain Ducasse’s Champeaux, show the elegance of traditional French cooking, and the atmosphere that goes with it, at its best.
+Don’t miss the opportunity to try a classic French brasserie, either.
+These restaurants are known for their steaks and shellfish.
+With recent launches by top chefs including Eric Frechon’s Lazare and Alain Ducasse’s Champeaux, who show the elegance of traditional French cooking, and the atmosphere that goes with it, at its best.

 The classic Parisien café is transformed depending on yout time to visit.
 From breakfast croissants to late-night drinks, Le Flore and Les Deux Magots are well-known literary legends.
 For cocktails and a lively buzz, try Rue Oberkampf, Canal St-Martin or Le Marais.